Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 <details>
   <summary>Step 2: Start the Revocation Check</summary>

-Just as we did earlier, we begin the proces of creating a `ScriptBuf` by using the `Builder` object in Rust Bitcoin.
+Just as we did earlier, we begin the process of creating a `ScriptBuf` by using the `Builder` object in Rust Bitcoin.

 The HTLC offerer script begins by checking if the provided value is equal to the hash of the **Revocation Public Key**.
 To do this, we use `DUP HASH160 <hash> EQUAL` to check if the two data elements are equal.
+If they are, we check if the signature is valid for the **Revocation Public Key**.
 ```rust
 Builder::new()
     .push_opcode(opcodes::OP_DUP)